FrayeY/frayey/README.md

 ### Hi there 👋
+I'm a physical sciences, technology, and classical music enthusiast who enjoys connecting with people from all around the world.
+I'm a current student at the University of Toronto studying Mathematics, Physics, and Computer Science.

+Having grown up in 4 different countries/regions and with a diverse background, I have a significant amount of experience in international environments and am fluent in both Cantonese and Mandarin Chinese in addition to English.
+In my free time, I enjoy playing music, learning languages, as well as spending time with my friends and family.

+Actively searching for Summer 2022 internships in software/physics.
 <!--
 **FrayeY/frayey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.